-An effective way to reduce spray drift is to apply large droplets.
-Use the largest droplets that provide target pest control.
-While applying larger droplets will reduce spray drift, the potential for drift will be greater if applications are made improperly or under unfavorable environmental conditions.
+The most effective way to reduce drift potential is to apply large droplets.
+The best drift management strategy is to apply the largest droplets that provide sufficient coverage and control.
+Applying larger droplets reduces drift potential, but will not prevent drift if applications are made improperly, or under unfavorable environmental conditions (See Wind, Temperature and Humidity, and Temperature Inversion sections of this label).